Huachao/vscode-restclient/README.md

     - SSL Client Certificates
 * Environments and custom/global system variables support
     - Use custom/global variables in any place of request(_URL_, _Headers_, _Body_)
+    - Support both __environment__ and __document__ custom variables
-    - Auto completion and hover support for custom variables
+    - Auto completion and hover support for both environment and file custom variables
+    - Go to definition and find all references support _ONLY_ for file custom variables
     - Provide system dynamic variables `{{$guid}}`, `{{$randomInt min max}}` and `{{$timestamp}}`
     - Easily create/update/delete environments and custom variables in setting file
     - Support environment switch